-The MS-E Series inverter/charger can power a wide range of household appliances including small motors, hair dryers, clocks, and other electrical devices.
+The ME Series inverter/charger can power a wide range of household appliances including small motors, hair dryers, clocks, and other electrical devices.
 As with any appliance using batteries for power, there is a certain length of time that it can run - this is called "run time."
-Actual run time depends on several variables, including: the size and the type of appliance, the type of batteries installed in your application, as well as the battery's capacity and age.
-Other factors such as the battery's state of charge and temperature can also affect the length of time your appliances can run.
+Actual run time depends on several variables, including: the size and type of appliance, the type of batteries installed in your application, as well as the battery's capacity and age.
+Other factors such as the battery's state of charge (SOC) and temperature can also affect the length of time your appliances can run.

-Appliances such as TVs, VCRs, stereos, computers, coffee pots, incandescent lights, and toasters can all be successfully powered by your inverter.
-Larger electrical appliances, however, such as stoves, water heaters, etc., can quickly drain your batteries and are not recommended for this application.
+Appliances such as TVs, VCRs, stereos, computers, and lights can all be successfully powered by your inverter.
+Depending on your inverter capacity, electrical appliances that use larger loads such as coffee pots and hair dryers can be used for short durations.
+However, loads that are used for longer periods (stoves, water heaters, etc.) can quickly drain your batteries and are not recommended for inverter applications.

-All electrical appliances are rated by the amount of power they consume (see Table 1-1).
+All electrical appliances are rated by the amount of power they consume (See Table 1-1).
 The rating is printed on the product's nameplate label, usually located on its chassis near the AC power cord.
 Even though it is difficult to calculate exactly how long an inverter will run a particular appliance, the best advice is trial and error.
-Your MS-E Series inverter has a built-in safeguard that automatically protects your batteries from over discharge.
+Your ME Series inverter has a built-in safeguard that automatically protects your batteries from over-discharge.

-Info: For optimum performance, a minimum battery bank of 200 AH is recommended for moderate loads (<1000W) and greater than 400 AH for heavy loads (\geq 1000W).
+Info: For optimum performance, a minimum battery bank of 200 AH is recommended for moderate loads (<1000W) and greater than 400 AH for heavy loads (≥1000W).